 Vitalliance, meanwhile, gains a rich community of OpenLMIS users.
 While maintaining the software’s open source status, Vitalliance will also explore revenue models for a range of service tiers to attract a paying commercial customer base.
 This is a key step to allow OpenLMIS to become financially self-sustaining, helping to ensure the extension of critical services to low- to middle-income countries well into the future.

-Companies, governments, and foundations that understand the value of partnership development are better positioned to partner with an experienced global consulting firm to assess and design a future-proof business model that enables long-term financial sustainability and self-sufficiency.
+Companies, governments, and foundations should consult with experienced partnership development experts to assess and design a future-proof business model that enables long-term financial sustainability and self-sufficiency.

 Photos courtesy of VillageReach and Paul Joseph Brown.